madmarcel/js13k2021/README.md

 ## Purpose

 The purpose of this project is to help make building [JS13k](https://js13kgames.com/) projects easier for folks who are familiar with the JavaScript ecosystem but don't want to go through the hassle of setting up a JS13k-specific build environment.
 The bulk of this project is a [Webpack](https://webpack.js.org/) config that does the following:

-- Transpiles TypeScript (if any)
 - Minifies the resulting JavaScript
 - Inlines the JavaScript into an `index.html` file (in production)
+- Inlines the CSS into an `index.html` file (in production)
 - Zips the `index.html` file
 - Checks that the zip file is under 13k
 - Runs `webpack-bundle-analyzer`